Cowarts, Alabama

 Cowarts /'kau.@rts/ is a town in Houston County, Alabama, United States.
 The town incorporated in August 1961.
 It is part of the Dothan, Alabama Metropolitan Statistical Area.
-At the 2010 census the population was 1,871, up from 1,546 in 2000.
+As of the 2020 census, Cowarts had a population of 1,930.

 Geography

-Cowarts is located in north-central Houston County at (31.199575, -85.306272).
-It is bordered to the north and west by the city of Dothan and to the southeast by the town of Avon.
+Cowarts is located in north-central Houston County and is bordered to the north and west by the city of Dothan and to the southeast by the town of Avon.
 A small part of the northern border of Cowarts is with the town of Webb.

 U.S. Route 84 passes through the southern part of the town, leading west 6 mi to the center of Dothan and southeast 48 mi to Bainbridge, Georgia.

 According to the U.S. Census Bureau, Cowarts has a total area of 18.9 km2, of which 18.8 km2 are land and 0.1 sqkm, or 0.58%, are water.